Cargo traffic operations are continuing strong, even though the covid 19 has had a strong impact on the passenger traffic.

 Traffic at the passenger harbours

-Both ports and shipping companies are prepared for the gradual and safe return to passenger traffic in many ways.
-We are working in close cooperation with the authorities to ensure that traffic can resume safely.
+Both ports and shipping companies are prepared for safe passenger traffic in many ways.
+We are working in close cooperation with the authorities to ensure that traffic is safe.
 Passengers should also familiarise themselves with instructions issued by the authorities and comply with the hygiene and health regulations put in place by the authorities.

 Coronavirus information by the shipping companies: